will-wright-eng/media_mgmt_cli/project_notes.md

 	- `search`
 	- `torrents` | tracker | download_date |
 - store torrent trackers (also, how the fuck do they work?)
+- move all S3 media objects to Glacier flexible recovery storage
 ### setup media computer
 - search and download files accross machines on local network
 - [ssh into machine](https://superuser.com/questions/413718/how-to-connect-2-macs-via-ssh-on-a-home-network), list files in media directory, zip file, then [scp to local machine](https://stackoverflow.com/questions/68335/how-to-copy-a-file-to-a-remote-server-in-python-using-scp-or-ssh)